SamAlexand/IssuesUI/README.md

 </h3>
 - <a href="https://github.com/SamAlexand/IssuesService"> IssuesService</a> should be deployed on Bluemix.
 Verify that you can manually call the REST service.
 For example http://<myservicename>.mybluemix.net/api/issues
 - Make note of your REST endpoint URL; you'll need it when you configure the UI to make AJAX requests.
-- Requires Portal 8.5
+- If you plan to use the IBM Script Portal, then this requires Portal 8 or 8.5.
+Or, it can run standalone on any HTTP server (i.e. XAMPP or Apache)
-- Requires IBM Script Portlet.
+- If you would like to run this in Portal, then it requires IBM Script Portlet.
 Get it <a href="https://greenhouse.lotus.com/plugins/plugincatalog.nsf/assetDetails.xsp?action=editDocument&documentId=DDB5C467D991413285257C67002476E0 ">from here</a> and follow the installation steps <a href="http://www-01.ibm.com/support/knowledgecenter/SSHRKX_8.5.0/welcome/script_welcome.html">here.</a>

 <h3>Installation with the IBM Script Portlet</h3>
 - Clone or download this IssuesUI project